 All these cause us to evaluate our relationship with God.
 Our serving God should never replace our devotion to Him (John 15:5).
 Instead, our devotion should fuel our serving.
 The Lord Jesus points to our first love for Him as the hub from which every other activity should flow.

 Have we grown so much in knowledge and service that our love for Jesus has grown cold?
 Has the Great Commission replaced the great commandment (Matthew 22:36-38)?

 Our deeds and our doctrine should form the wake behind our devotion to God.
 Our first love comes first.

-Question: What helps you to remember that loving God is most important part of your life?
-Please leave a comment.
+Tell me what you think: What helps you to remember that loving God is most important part of your life?
+To leave a comment, just click here.